adrian/upm-swing/README.txt

       - In the account information dialog the password is masked by default.
         To view it you untick a checkbox.
 Thanks to Jelle De Pot for suggesting this feature
+      - Removed the French localisation (no French translator available)
       - A few small bugfixes here and there